heinc1010/BAMixChecker/README.md

 * RNA-Seq BAM file

-Additional proper processing for RNA-seq data is instructed in https://gatkforums.broadinstitute.org/gatk/discussion/3891/calling-variants-in-rnaseq.
+Additional proper processing for RNA-Seq data is described on GATK forum: https://gatkforums.broadinstitute.org/gatk/discussion/3891/calling-variants-in-rnaseq.

 To run BAMixChecker, indicating the BAM files directory path with the -d option or a list of BAM files with the -l option is required.